Merderr/Trivia-Titans/README.md

 2.  `User Stories/Scenarios`:

-        Scenario #1: New User Onboarding
+    Scenario #1: New user onboarding

-        Given a new user opens the Trivia Titans app When they complete the signup process
-        Then they should be able to play right away And they should be able to see their score update on the leaderboard right away
+        Upon signing up on Trivia Titans, users should have instant access to play and witness their scores updating in real time on the leaderboard.

-        Scenario #2: Competitive Player Updates
+    Scenario #2: Competitive Player

-        Given a competitive player in the game
-        When they achieve a high score
-        Then their score should be updated upon getting a question wrong And they should be notified upon achieving a new high score
+        As a competitive player on Trivia Titans, receiving a high score update should be triggered immediately upon answering a question incorrectly.
+Additionally, players should receive a notification upon reaching a new personal high score

     Scenario #3: Returning Player Engagement

-        Given a returning player
-        When they revisit the Trivia Titans app
-        Then they should see new trivia questions to keep the game engaging And they should be able to view their account details including high score
+        For returning players on Trivia Titans, a visit to the website should greet them with fresh trivia questions for an engaging experience.
+Moreover, they should have easy access to their account details, including their high score.

 3.  `Intended Market`: